PopeyeTheSailorsCat/company_names_matches/README.md

 6) Make a startup interface

 ## Run program
-1) pip install -r requirements.txt
+1) pip install -r requirements.txt.
+We recommend using Python 3.9
 2) Setup db.
 Check for this db/README.md
 3) Setup models.
 Check for this models/README.md
 4) To run program use terminal from project root and write: